 AI will have implications for the macroeconomy, productivity, wages and inequality, but all of them are very hard to predict.
-This has not stopped a series of forecasts over the last year, often centering on the productivity gains that AI will trigger.
-Some experts believe that truly transformative implications, including artificial general intelligence (AGI) enabling AI to perform essentially all human tasks, could be around the corner.1 Other forecasters are more grounded, but still predict big effects on output.
-Goldman Sachs (2023) predicts a 7% increase in global GDP, equivalent to \$7 trillion, and a 1.5% per annum increase in US productivity growth over a 10-year period.
-Recent McKinsey Global Institute (2023) forecasts suggest that generative AI could offer a boost as large as \$17.1 to \$25.6 trillion to the global economy, on top of the earlier estimates of economic growth from increased work automation.
-They reckon that the overall impact of AI and other automation technologies could produce up to a 1.5 - 3.4 percentage point rise in average annual GDP growth in advanced economies over the coming decade.2
+This has not stopped a series of forecasts over the last year, often centring on the productivity gains that AI will trigger.
+Some experts believe that truly transformative implications, including artificial general intelligence enabling AI to perform essentially all human tasks, could be around the corner.
+Other forecasters are more grounded, but still predict big effects on output.
+Goldman Sachs (2023) predicts a 7% increase in global Gross Domestic Product (GDP), equivalent to \$7 trillion and a 1.5% per annum increase in US productivity growth over a 10-year period.
+Recent forecasts from the McKinsey Global Institute suggest that generative AI could offer a boost as large as \$17.1 to \$25.6 trillion to the global economy, on top of the earlier estimates of economic growth from increased work automation (Chui et al., 2023).
+They reckon that the overall impact of AI and other automation technologies could produce up to a 1.5-3.4 percentage point rise in average annual GDP growth in advanced economies over the coming decade.2